joydeep100/PyBehavePhotonTitan/README.md

 ## Python techniques used

-- Page Object Model (using classes and objects)
+- Page Object Model
 - Multi level Inheritance
 - Static methods
-- Assertions

 ## Selenium techinques used

 - Action chains
-- Writing wrapper functions for cumbersome selnium API's
+- Writing wrapper functions for cumbersome selnium API's :(
-- Added a custom locating method using text of the element (used xpath and text() internally)
+- Added a custom locating method using text of the element (used xpath internally)

 ## How to run

 Pre-Requisites.
 1. Python3
 2. Webdriver's should be installed
+3. Define the browser type in `common/variables.py`file (chrome / firefox)
-3. Install the libraries mentioned in requirement.txt
+3. Install the libraries mentioned in requirement.txt using the command`pip install -r requirements.txt`

-`pip install -r requirements.txt'

 Use any of the below commands to run
 1. Go to the parent directory (ie. pysel)
-2. behave                                     // To run all the scenarios or
+2. type `behave` and hit enter.                                     // To run all the scenarios or
-3. behave --tags='regression' -k              // To run only tests which are using @regression tag
+3. type `behave --tags='regression' -k` and hit enter               // To run only tests which are using @regression tag